Welcome New Members of the Tribe!

 Family Orientation Program

 The transition to W&M collegiate life is often a major milestone for family members as well as the student.
 Further, we recognize that family members will have different questions and concerns.
-Family Orientation is designed to answer those questions and will be held on Friday from 12 noon to 6 pm.
-Review the Spring Orientation DRAFT Schedule for New Students & Families (available December 4)!
+Family Spring Orientation is designed to answer those questions and will be held virtually.
+A draft of the 2021 schedule will be available by mid-December.

 Placement and proficiency testing is offered in Arabic, Chinese, Italian, Japanese, Russian and Latin.
 Please contact the Modern Languages (Arabic, Chinese, Italian, Japanese, Russian) department or Classical Studies (Latin) to schedule a placement exam in your particular subject area.
 Contact the Theatre, Speech, and Dance department to schedule a dance placement test.